The 3 Best Home Remedies for Phlebitis

 Depending on the level of severity, phlebitis is classified as:

-- Superficial: the damage is found under the skin, meaning it affects the veins.
-There is a low risk of blood clots forming.
-However, it can pose a significant danger to health, depending on the individual patient.
+- Superficial: the damage is under the skin and mainly affects the veins.
+There’s a low risk of blood clotting.
+However, it can pose a significant danger, depending on the individual patient.

 - Deep: this occurs in the muscles and tissues.
 In this case, the quantity of blood is much greater, so there is more pressure on the blood clots.
-What’s concerning is that they can break off and travel towards the heart, blocking the arteries.
-For this reason, deep phlebitis comes with complications such as embolisms, and requires immediate medical attention.
+What’s concerning is that these might break off and travel towards the heart, blocking the arteries.
+For this reason, deep phlebitis comes with complications such as embolisms.
+These require immediate medical attention.

 Causes of phlebitis

-- Pregnancy: as confirmed by this investigation carried out by the “Saturnino Lora Torres” Teaching Provincial Clinical Surgical Hospital in Santiago de Cuba.
+- Pregnancy: as confirmed by this investigation carried out by Hospital Provincial Docente Clinicoquirúrgico “Saturnino Lora Torres” of Santiago de Cuba.

-- Cancer: according to this report from The Spanish Society of Medical Oncology.
+- Cancer: according to this report from The Sociedad Española de Oncología Médica.

 - Venous insufficiency.